autocrypt/autocrypt/doc/optional-state.rst

 Additional state
 ----------------

-Optionally, an agent MAY store and maintain the following data in order to provide clearer feedback to the user:
+An agent MAY store additional per-peer metadata about observed Autocrypt messages.
+This can be used to provide more helpful information when user intervention is required.

 * ``counting_since``: The UTC timestamp of when we started counting
 * ``count_have_ach``: A count of parsed AutoCrypt headers